Useful Notes / Sport in Australia

 - New Football are people who started following football around 2005 (often as a consequence of following the game through the 2006 World Cup and the previous World Cup Qualification stage), or have only ever followed an an A-League club, often due to not 'matching' with the ethnic origins of the clubs in their area.

-Eurosnobs: This group generally follow a team overseas, usually a big club in England (such as the two Manchester teams, Arsenal, Liverpool, Chelsea), Spain (Real Madrid or Barcelona) or Italy (The Milan teams or Juventus), but some follow teams in Germany, Scotland, France or other more minor leagues.
+Eurosnobs: This group generally follows a team overseas, usually a big club in England (such as the two Manchester teams, Arsenal, Liverpool, Chelsea), Spain (Real Madrid or Barcelona) or Italy (the Milan teams or Juventus), but some follow teams in Germany, Scotland, France or other more minor leagues.
 Due to the nature of the broadcasting, matches are aired from 10pm up to the early morning depending on daylight savings time being in or out.
 They are so named because a eurosnob is derisive about Australian football completely, refusing to watch Australian matches due to a perceived lack of quality compared to the European nation based leagues.

 Obviously, some people can have aspects of all three.
 Someone might follow an ethnic based state league team, their local A-League team, as well as their chosen European club.
 Someone might follow the A-League and a European team.
 Others might follow their ethnic club, and a club of their ethnicity overseas.